SasView/sasview/src/sans/models/media/model_functions.rst

 REFERENCE

-A. Guinier and G. Fournet, *Small-Angle Scattering of X-Rays*, John Wiley and Sons, New York, 1955
+A Guinier and G Fournet, *Small-Angle Scattering of X-Rays*, John Wiley and Sons, New York, 1955

-O. Kratky and G. Porod, *J. Colloid Science*, 4, (1949) 35
+O Kratky and G Porod, *J. Colloid Science*, 4, (1949) 35

-J. S. Higgins and H. C. Benoit, *Polymers and Neutron Scattering*, Clarendon, Oxford, 1994
+J S Higgins and H C Benoit, *Polymers and Neutron Scattering*, Clarendon, Oxford, 1994